-Covid-19 coronavirus: Victoria records 216 new virus cases
+Covid 19 coronavirus: Victoria records 216 new cases, man in 90s dies

 It comes after 16 people were fined for breaking lockdown rules to attend a birthday party.

-Mr Andrews said he didn't think it was too much to ask of Victorians to only go out for the four reasons allowed under Stage Three restrictions.
+Andrews said he didn't think it was too much to ask of Victorians to only go out for the four reasons allowed under stage three restrictions.

 "We are not asking you to enjoy it, no-one will be enjoying it.
 It's what has to be done and police are out there in force, well supported by the Australian Defence at checkpoints and other important functions that Victoria Police have stood up to have that hard border," he said.